-- 5.5.
-Hazard management should include strategies for the deployment of operating personnel and equipment, and the procedural implementation of these strategies. - 5.6.
-Enhanced administrative and procedural controls over material housekeeping and operations should be put into place (see Section 8) for periods of increased risk (for example, during outages or during the implementation of modifications), in order to ensure that the hazard protection and mitigation measures are not reduced. - 5.7.
-Hazard management for external hazards should include the following elements that should be adapted to the specific hazard characteristics and especially the predictability of the hazard: - Identification of a realistic predictability or warning time for the hazard, and response criteria commensurate with the external hazards identified and the potential consequences; - Identification of appropriate warning or monitoring systems and equipment for the hazard; - Identification and assessment of the nuclear safety potential challenges andto the functional riskfundamental safety functions caused by the hazard (e.g. specific equipment that might need to be protected against the hazard); - Development and implementation of an operational strategy for responding to events with warning (e.g. procedures to support anticipatory actions) taking into consideration the seasonal patterns of frequency and/or magnitude of certain natural external hazards; - Development and implementation of procedures for maintenance and inspection of equipment needed to cope with and mitigate the hazard; and post hazard demonstration of the functional capability of SSCs; - Development and implementation of a plant strategy for responding to events without warning (e.g. response actions for a specific hazard such as debris removal following a seismic event); - Development and implementation of communication protocols with external organizations; - Training of personnel to ensure development of the necessary skills for implementing mitigation measures.
+5.5.
+Hazard management should include strategies for the deployment of operating personnel and equipment, and the procedural implementation of these strategies.

+5.6.
+Enhanced administrative and procedural controls over material housekeeping and operations should be put into place (see Section 8) for periods of increased risk (for example, during outages or during the implementation of modifications), in order to ensure that the hazard protection and mitigation measures are not reduced.

+5.7.
+Hazard management for external hazards should include the following elements that should be adapted to the specific hazard characteristics and especially the predictability of the hazard:

+- Identification of a realistic predictability or warning time for the hazard, and response criteria commensurate with the external hazards identified and the potential consequences; - Identification of appropriate warning or monitoring systems and equipment for the hazard; - Identification and assessment of the nuclear safety challenges and the functional risk caused by the hazard (e.g. specific equipment that might need to be protected against the hazard); - Development and implementation of an operational strategy for responding to events with warning (e.g. procedures to support anticipatory actions) taking into consideration the seasonal patterns of frequency and/or magnitude of certain natural external hazards; - Development and implementation of procedures for maintenance and inspection of equipment needed to cope with and mitigate the hazard; - Development and implementation of a plant strategy for responding to events without warning (e.g. response actions for a specific hazard such as debris removal following a seismic event); - Development and implementation of communication protocols with external organizations; - Training of personnel to ensure development of the necessary skills for implementing mitigation measures.